jedireza/hapi-node-postgres/README.md

 [![Build Status](https://travis-ci.org/jedireza/hapi-node-postgres.svg?branch=master)](https://travis-ci.org/jedireza/hapi-node-postgres)

-We use the [`pg`](https://github.com/brianc/node-postgres) (`node-postgres`) module and take advantage of it's connection pooling feature.
+We use the [`pg`](https://github.com/brianc/node-postgres) (`node-postgres`) module and take advantage of its connection pooling feature.

-Note: Your project should have it's own `pg` and `pg-native` dependencies installed.
+Note: Your project should have its own `pg` and `pg-native` dependencies installed.
 We depend on `pg` and `pg-native` via `peerDependencies`.